riot-control/blog/source/_posts/2014-04-03-practical-object-oriented-design-in-ruby.markdown

 So, why is software design so important?

 When starting a new software application you have certain requirements.
 You analise these requirements, build your software and it works.
 As time goes by, those requirements will change and you will need to refactor your code.
 If you have a good design architecture, with loosely coupled classes, refactoring your code to meet the new requirements is easy.
-Otherwise, it will be very hard to make changes and it will be painful.
+Otherwise, it will be very painful to make changes.

 <!-- more -->